High-sensitivity and high-resolution collaborative determination of birefringence coefficient using weak measurement

+We first introduce an optimized shared optical path weak measurement system, which is used to measure small phase differences $\varphi$.
+The initial polarization of the system is $|\psi_{i}\rangle = (1/\sqrt{2})(|H\rangle + |V\rangle)$, and the momentum spectrum distribution of the light source is represented as $|\phi(p)\rangle$.
+The photon momentum is $p_{0} = \omega_{0}/c$, where $\omega_{0}$ represents the central frequency corresponding to the center wavelength $\lambda_{0}$ of the incident light , and $c$ is the speed of light.

-where $L_{0}$ is the actual thickness of the HWP, $L$ is the length of the light wave passing through the tilted HWP, and $n=1.54$ is the refractive index corresponding to the true zero-order HWP at 1550 nm in the experiment. \\ The first-order approximation model demonstrates nearly identical wavelength shifts across weak interactions, thereby enabling precise birefringence coefficient measurement.
+In weak interaction, one of the HWPs (Half-Wave Plates) is tilted by a small angle of $\theta$ to introduce an extremely small net phase shift of $\Delta$ between light $o$ and light $e$.
+The mapping relationship is $\Delta = \pi\bigl(1/\sqrt{1 - \sin^2\!\theta/n^2} - 1\bigr)$, where $n=1.54$ is the refractive index corresponding to the true zero-order HWP at 1550 nm in the experiment.the first-order approximation model demonstrates nearly identical wavelength shifts across weak interactions, thereby enabling precise birefringence coefficient measurement.
 The quantitative correspondence between birefringence coefficient and phase shift is derived as:

+Here, $\Delta=\Delta\varphi$, $\lambda=1550nm$, and $\Delta n$ represent the birefringence coefficients of the test sample that this paper focuses on, $d$ is the film thickness, and $1 / \cos\theta$ reflects the modulation effect of the tilt angle on the optical path difference.
+Additionally, an auxiliary optical path is established as a monitoring path to ensure $\theta_{sample}=0$.